Buuchia/CCS_blog/posts/hw-w5.md

             unsorted.push ({ r, g, b, a, br })
          })

+         //The pixel data is sorted based on brightness using the quicksort function.
          //reverese the order of the elements inside the unsorted array,
          //when the array is passed into quicksort function
-         //so, sorted contains the array of reverse elements of the unsorted array. const sorted = quicksort (unsorted).reverse ()
+         //so, the pixel data is sorted based on br, a, b, g, r const sorted = quicksort (unsorted).reverse ()

          // //instantiating an empty array to variable rgba let rgba = []

-         //for each sorted position,
+         //for each sorted pixel,
-         //push its colour channels into the rgba array sorted.forEach (e => {
+         //push its data into the rgba array sorted.forEach (e => {
             rgba.push (e.r)
             rgba.push (e.g)